wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 ### spanExtractTag and spanExtractTagIfNotExists

-Create a new span tag based on a span name, source name, or another span value.
+Extract a string from a span name, source name, or a span tag value and create a new span tag from that string.
 * For `spanExtractTag`, create the new span.
 * For `spanExtractTagIfNotExists`, do not replace the existing value with the new value if the tag already exists.